Selgy/PremiereProOrganizer/README.md

 3. Set the names of the folders you want to use to organize your files.
 4. Click the `Organize Files` button and the script will move all files in the root into the designated folders.

+## Upcoming features
+- Save and Load botton, to keep your files names in the extension even if you restart Premiere pro
+- Add and delete folders from the already made list

 ## Other information
 1. I'm not a dev, just a video editor that uses ChatGpt and google, and created this because I'm lazy to organize my folders.
-2. I did it for my workflow and it may not be for you.
+2. I did it for my workflow and it may not be for yours.